E-Discovery Field Guide

 Introducing the Field Guide

-As part of its commitment to providing sophisticated and cost-effective litigation services to individuals and businesses in Maine and throughout the country, Bernstein Shur is excited to introduce its new newsletter, the E-Discovery Field Guide.
+As part of its commitment to providing sophisticated and cost-effective litigation services to individuals and businesses in ME and throughout the country, Bernstein Shur is excited to introduce its new newsletter, the E-Discovery Field Guide.

 No matter the forum or subject matter, litigation is often expensive, time-consuming, disruptive, and stressful.
 One significant part of the litigation process that has become increasingly daunting in recent years is discovery—that is, the formal process of exchanging information between parties to a lawsuit.
 Discovery, which not too long ago centered on paper documents, has evolved into something completely different today, in large part because of the explosion of new data and new technology.